SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

 While SimpleITK provides a large number of interpolation methods, the two most commonly used are sitkLinear and sitkNearestNeighbor.
-The former is used for most interpolation tasks, a compromise between accuracy and computational efficiency.
-The later is used to interpolate labeled images representing a segmentation, it is the only interpolation approach which will not introduce new labels into the result.
+The former is used for most interpolation tasks and is a compromise between accuracy and computational efficiency.
+The later is used to interpolate labeled images representing a segmentation.
+It is the only interpolation approach which will not introduce new labels into the result.

 The SimpleITK interface includes three variants for specifying the resampling grid: